j-a-zimmer/OSSM-Go-Playing-Program/ReadMe.txt

+This ReadMe describes a project completed by several generations of students at the Oklahoma School of Science and Mathematics under my supervision.
+It was written by Ben Grimmer.

 The purpose of this document is to explain the structure and functions of current version of the Go program (5/16/12).

 Table of Contents: